with the nursing field constantly evolving, there are variety of different types of specialties nursing in Nigeria

 Specialty: is an area of study or a specific interest in which you have become an expert or which you focus on, or something that meets particular tastes and needs.

-Top 20 Specialties In Nursing
+List of 20 Specialties Nursing in Nigeria

 Pain Management Nursing